Elemental (2023 film): Box office

 Elemental grossed $154.4 million in the United States and Canada, and $342 million in other territories, for a worldwide gross of $496.4 million.
 Analysts considered Elementals success to be an example of a sleeper hit.
 (Note: Attributed to multiple references:)

 In the United States and Canada, Elemental was released alongside The Flash and The Blackening, and was originally projected to gross $35–40 million from 4,035 theaters in its opening weekend.
 The film made $11.8 million on its first day (including $2.4 million from Thursday night previews), lowering estimates to $30 million.
 The film went on to debut to $29.5 million, finishing in second and marking the second lowest three-day opening weekend for a Pixar film, behind the $29.1 million ($56 million with inflation) opening of Toy Story in 1995, which sold significantly more tickets.
 Deadline Hollywood and TheWrap attributed the reasons for the low opening being the film's marketing, audiences getting used to waiting for Pixar films to be released on Disney+ instead of in theaters as a result of the COVID-19 pandemic, and competition from Spider-Man: Across the Spider-Verse, despite receiving positive word-of-mouth.

 In its second weekend, the film made $18.4 million, finishing in second.
 While the 38% drop was noted as a good sign of future legs, TheWrap noted: "it would take endurance of historical proportions for Elemental to make the comeback to profitability."
 During Elementals fourth weekend, Variety wrote that while the film held well weeks after a "disastrous opening" there would be "no hope of recouping its $200 million production budget domestically."

-By early August, Elemental managed to make a drastic turnaround, with many news outlets praising Pixar's unprecedented box office comeback upon the film grossing $400 million worldwide.
+By early August, Elemental managed to make a drastic turnaround, with many news outlets noting Pixar's box office comeback upon the film grossing $400 million worldwide.
 Disney released an official statement, with Tony Chambers, Disney's EVP of Theatrical Distribution stating "After a disappointing opening weekend, we're really pleased that audiences have discovered what a great movie it is."
 That same month, Pixar's president Jim Morris said "at the box office we're looking at now, [the film] should do better than break even theatrically.
 And then we have revenue from streaming, theme parks and consumer products.
 This will certainly be a profitable film for the Disney company."
 The Hollywood Reporter noted that by the end of the summer box office season, Elemental had grossed above $480 million worldwide.
-According to a September 2024 report from IGN, the film needed to have grossed $600 million worldwide to be considered profitable for Pixar due to the profit-sharing model at Disney/Pixar.

 Internationally, Elemental performed particularly well in South Korea, which became the film's third-largest market.
 This was attributed to director Peter Sohn's Korean-American background and the incorporation of elements that resonated with Korean audiences.
 By August 20, 2023, Elemental had surpassed Across the Spider-Verses international box office total.